swat-sccs/Sharples-Chrome-Extension/README.md

 4) In the newly appeared icon next to the "Extensions" icon you clicked on in step 1, click on the icon to see the menu.

+IF YOU ARE INSTALLING FOR FIREFOX:
+1) Delete "manifest.json"
+2) Rename "manifest-firefox.json" to "manifest.json"

 Things to add in the next versions:
  - Menus of the week/day after